mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Application Fees: Fees that are decided by the dapp developer will be charged if a user wants to use the dapp.
 They will be applied even if the transaction fails contrary to lamport transfers.
-Program can decide to rebate these fees back to the user if certain conditions decided by dapp developers are met.
+The program can decide to rebate these fees back to the user if certain conditions decided by dapp developers are met.

 ## Other terminology